AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-34886-magento-patch-no-search-results-when-weight-attribute-used.md

 ---
-description: The MDVA-34886 patch solves the issue where search does return results when the weight attribute is configured as searchable.
-This patch is available when the Quality Patches Tool (QPT) 1.0.16 is installed.
-Please note that the issue was fixed in Adobe Commerce version 2.4.3.
+title: "MDVA-34886: no search results when “weight” attribute used"
 labels: 2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p1,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,QPT 1.0.16,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,Adobe Commerce,cloud infrastructure,on-premises
-title: "MDVA-34886: no search results when \u201Cweight\u201D attribute used"
 ---

-# MDVA-34886: no search results when “weight” attribute used

 The MDVA-34886 patch solves the issue where search does return results when the weight attribute is configured as searchable.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.16 is installed.
 Please note that the issue was fixed in Adobe Commerce version 2.4.3.